 Learn More: Get more grip in the field, less tire wear on the road & better efficiency with a CTIS.

 It doesn’t matter what tire brand your tractor wears, an inflation system can inflate your yields by limiting compaction, increasing traction, and bringing more efficiency to your field operations.

 What Are My Best Options to Get More Traction?

 If you’re serious about getting more traction from your 4WD tractor, following one (or more) of the above recommendations can make a substantial impact on its traction performance, fuel economy, and overall productivity.
 If you follow one piece of advice, and one only—use your tire pressure gauge often!
 Know how much air is in your tires and why your tires are set to that pressure.

-Need help figuring out the ideal PSI for your tires, want to upgrade to VF radials, or learn more about how a central tire inflation system can help your 4WD pull harder while burning less fuel?
+Need help figuring out the ideal PSI for your tires or want to upgrade to VF radials?
 Give NTS Tire Supply a call and talk with one of our tire experts.
 We’re here to help you drive your farm forward.